Getting Started

 Add LiteSVM to your dev dependencies:

-cargo add --dev litesvmSeveral Solana crates enhance the testing experience by providing essential types and utilities, in this case, we will need solana-sdk.
+cargo add --dev litesvmSeveral Solana crates enhance the testing experience by providing essential types and utilities.
+You can use the solana-sdk convenience crate or the individual component crates:

-cargo add --dev solana-sdkpnpm add @solana/kit @solana/kit-plugins @solana-program/systemnpm install @solana/kit @solana/kit-plugins @solana-program/systemyarn add @solana/kit @solana/kit-plugins @solana-program/systembun add @solana/kit @solana/kit-plugins @solana-program/systemCreate Test File
+cargo add --dev solana-sdkpnpm add @solana/kit @solana/kit-plugin-litesvm @solana/kit-plugin-signer @solana-program/systemnpm install @solana/kit @solana/kit-plugin-litesvm @solana/kit-plugin-signer @solana-program/systemyarn add @solana/kit @solana/kit-plugin-litesvm @solana/kit-plugin-signer @solana-program/systembun add @solana/kit @solana/kit-plugin-litesvm @solana/kit-plugin-signer @solana-program/systemCreate Test File

 Inside your workspace, create a folder for tests.